import math

 -------

-List, by photon energy, of photon energy, photon emmission rate,
+List, by photon energy, of photon energy, photon emission rate,

 uncollided energy flux, uncollided exposure, and total exposure